ashleygould/myamazingapp/README.rst

 Some Additional Considerations
 ------------------------------

-- SSL
-- Codebased Infrastructure
+- Infrastructure as code
 - Immutable Infrastructure
 - CI/CD
+- SSL/TLS encryption
+- Expertese and comfort level of developers
-- Integaration of Application Code with Infrastructure APIs
+- Integaration of AWS API calls within application code
+- Resource Tagging
+- Orchestration

-I came up with 5 alternative solutions.
-All solutions assume AWS as cloud provider:
+I came up with five solutions.
+All solutions assume AWS as cloud provider.
+Taken in sequence, this set of solutions describes a possible evolution path for application hosting in AWS:

 1. Managed EC2 with Puppet
 2. Immutable EC2 with autoscaling
-3. Docker in ECS with EFS
+3. Docker in standard ECS
-4. Docker in Fargate with S3
+4. Docker in Fargate ECS with S3
 5. Lambda with S3, ApiGateway, and CloudFront